-In this tutorial we will show you how to install Joomla on Ubuntu 18.04 LTS.
-For those of you who didn’t know, For those of you who didn’t know, Joomla is a free and open source popular content management that uses a PHP and a backend database, such as MySQL.
+In this tutorial, we will show you how to install Joomla on Ubuntu 18.04 LTS.
+For those of you who didn’t know, For those of you who didn’t know, Joomla is a free and open-source popular content management that uses PHP and a backend database, such as MySQL.
 It offers a wide variety of features that make it an incredibly flexible content management system right out of the box.
-Furthermore, there are hundreds of free extensions written for that allows users to extend its functionality and customize it to their own objectives.
+Furthermore, there are hundreds of free extensions written that allow users to extend its functionality and customize it to their own objectives.
 A major advantage of using a content management system (CMS) is that it requires almost no technical skill or knowledge to manage. if you are planning to publish content on your website frequently, then maybe using WordPress will be a better option for you.

 Install Joomla on Ubuntu 18.04 LTS